 Senior Chair Exercise Pictures

 Chair exercises can help increase circulation and flexibility.
 They can also strengthen postural and mobilization muscles.
 A chair can be used to stretch safely with less risk of losing your balance and can easily be moved or stored.
+You might even try free weights with your chair exercises.

 Before you start exercising, it is best to warm up for about 10 to 15 minutes.
 This can be done by marching seated at a regular, fairly quick pace pumping arms and feet to elevate the heart rate.
 The goal is to raise the temperature of your core muscles.
 Marching can include toe or heel taps, different rhythms and different positioning of the arms.
 Taking time to warm up reduces risk of injury.